fangq/mmc/mmclab/README.txt

        cfg.isspecular:  [1]-calculate specular reflection if source is outside cfg.ismomentum:  [0]-save momentum transfer for each detected photon cfg.method:      ray-tracing method, ["plucker"]:Plucker, "havel": Havel (SSE4),
                         "badouel": partial Badouel, "elem": branchless Badouel (SSE), "grid": dual-grid MMC
        cfg.mcmethod:    0 use MCX-styled MC method, 1 use MCML style MC cfg.nout:        [1.0] refractive index for medium type 0 (background) cfg.minenergy:   terminate photon when weight less than this level (float) [0.0] cfg.roulettesize:[10] size of Russian roulette
+       cfg.steps:       [dx, dy, dz], defines the DMMC grid voxel size, must be isostropic, i.e. dx=dy=dz, only used when cfg.method = 'grid', by default dx=dy=dz=1
        cfg.unitinmm:    defines the default length unit (to interpret mesh nodes, src/det positions the default value is 1.0 (mm).
 For example, if the mesh node length unit is in cm, one should set unitinmm to 10. cfg.basisorder:  [1]-linear basis, 0-piece-wise constant basis

   == Source-detector parameters ==
        cfg.detpos:      an N by 4 array, each row specifying a detector: [x,y,z,radius] cfg.maxdetphoton:   maximum number of photons saved by the detectors [1000000] cfg.srctype:     source type, the parameters of the src are specified by cfg.srcparam{1,2}
                        'pencil' - default, pencil beam, no param needed 'isotropic' - isotropic source, no param needed 'cone' - uniform cone beam, srcparam1(1) is the half-angle in radian 'gaussian' - a gaussian beam, srcparam1(1) specifies the waist radius (in default length unit); if one specifies a non-zero focal length using cfg.srcdir, the gaussian beam can be converging to or diverging from the waist center, which is located at srcpos+focus*srcdir;
                                  optionally, one can specify the wavelength lambda (in cfg.unitinmm mm), using srcparam1(2).
 This will rescale the Gaussian profile according to w(z)=w0*sqrt(1-(z/z0)^2), where w0 is the waist radius, z is the distance (in mm) to the waist center (focus), and z0 is the Rayleigh range (in mm), and z0 is related to w0 by z0=w0^2*pi/lambda 'planar' - a 3D quadrilateral uniform planar source, with three corners specified by srcpos, srcpos+srcparam1(1:3) and srcpos+srcparam2(1:3)
                        'pattern' - a 3D quadrilateral pattern illumination, same as above, except srcparam1(4) and srcparam2(4) specify the pattern array x/y dimensions, and srcpattern is a floating-point pattern array, with values between [0-1]. if cfg.srcnum>1, srcpattern must be a floating-point array with a dimension of [srcnum srcparam1(4) srcparam2(4)]
                                  Example: <demo_photon_sharing.m>
                        'fourier' - spatial frequency domain source, similar to 'planar', except